-- The Boot-ROM Software, which is executed during start-up or reset of the TOE, i.e. each time when the TOE powers up or resets.
-It sets up the TOE and its basic configuration. - The Firmware Operating System used as interface for firmware provided by NXP.
+The Plain Firmware Operating System (FOS-Plain) used as interface for firmware provided by NXP.
 This comprises the control of hardware related functionality such as access to the manufacturer area of the EEPROM, programming of user data into the EEPROM or the resource configuration functionality.

-The execution of the Firmware Operating System is separated by security mechanism implemented in the hardware including the firewall separation of the Firmware Mode controlling the access to memories and Special Function Register as configured in hardware or by the Security IC Embedded Software.
+The execution of the FOS-Plain is separated by security mechanism implemented in the hardware including the firewall separation of the Firmware Mode controlling the access to memories and Special Function Register as configured in hardware or by the Security IC Embedded Software.

-The TOE is always delivered with a Firmware Operating System.
+The P6021P VB is always delivered with a FOS-Plain.
 The related functionality is part of the hardware platform evaluation.
-The Firmware Operating System of the TOE is limited to the control of hardware related functionality and the resource configuration functionality.
+The FOS-Plain of the P6021P VB is limited to the control of hardware related functionality and the resource configuration functionality.